Koinange Street

 Koinange Street is a busy street in the city of Nairobi, Kenya.
-In colonial times it was named Sadler St. after an early governor, James Hayes Sadler.
-After Independence it was renamed after Koinange Wa Mbiyu.
+In colonial times it was named Sadler Street after an early governor, James Hayes Sadler.
+In 1964, it was renamed after Koinange Wa Mbiyu.

-It is a major red-light district.
-Prostitution is, however, illegal in Kenya.
+It is a major red-light district despite prostitution in Kenya being illegal.

 Koinange Street is the street in Nairobi Central Business District with the highest number of banks along one street.